-- 1. The facilitator introduces the activity by stating that it is useful for the members of an organization (or group) to think from time to time about the organization's objectives and whether they, as individuals, are working toward those objectives. - 2.
-The facilitator distributes three sheets of blank paper and a writing instrument to each participant and explains that each participant is to write an organizational blasphemy -- a phrase or slogan so alien to what the group represents that the members will squirm in their seats when they hear it.
-The facilitator than gives examples of blasphemies for other organizations:
+1. The facilitator introduces the activity by stating that it is useful for the members of an organization (or group) to think from time to time about the organization's objectives and whether they, as individuals, are working toward those objectives.

-&lt;sup>2 Modified from "Organizational Blasphemies: Clarifying Values," by Tony McNulty, The 1983 Annual for Facilitators, Trainers, and Consultants, Goodstein and Pfeiffer, eds., Pfeiffer & Company, San Diego
+Modified from "Organizational Blasphemies: Clarifying Values," by Tony McNulty, The 1983 Annual for Facilitators, Trainers, and Consultants, Goodstein and Pfeiffer, eds., Pfeiffer & Company, San Diego